 York is a research-led university and member of the Russell group.
-It was ranked 8th in the 2008 RAE and is 3rd in the UK pro-rata for research income.
-It was recently ranked 8th in the world among universities under 50 years old by the THE.
-Its ambitious Development Plan includes investment in twenty new ‘Anniversary Professors’, and facilities, such as the Humanities Research Centre (HRC).
+Its ambitious Development Plan includes investment in ‘Anniversary Professors’.
 High on the agenda are interdisciplinary research, facilitated by such units as the York Environmental Sustainability Institute (YESI), and internationalisation: producing research of worldwide significance and creating links with top institutions internationally.

 PI Moon has been ‘Anniversary Professor’ in History at York University since 1 October 2012.
 The History Department has a Research Cluster on ‘Science, technology, environment, medicine’ http://www.york.ac.uk/history/research/researchclusters/stem/.
 YESI can contribute scientific expertise.
 Specialists at York will participate fully in the Network’s activities and the final conference will take advantage of York University’s facilities.
 York University, where PI Moon will work closely with the Network Facilitator based in the HRC, will also serve as the organizational hub of the network.